Chart Color Schemes

 Deeragun - Jensen is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Deeragun-Jensen, as evaluated at the latest Census held on 28 August 2016, comprised 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Queensland's structure of 81.3% houses and 18.7% other dwellings during the same period.
-Home ownership in Deeragun-Jensen was at 21.7%, with mortgaged dwellings at 47.1% and rented dwellings at 31.3%.
-The median monthly mortgage repayment in the area, as of this date, was $1,517, aligning with Non-Metro Queensland's average.
-However, the median weekly rent figure was recorded at $310, compared to Non-Metro Queensland's $305.
-Nationally, Deeragun-Jensen's mortgage repayments were significantly lower than the Australian average of $1,863, as reported on 28 August 2016.
-Similarly, rents in the area were substantially below the national figure of $375 during this period.
+The dwelling structure in Deeragun - Jensen, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
+In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+The home ownership rate in Deeragun - Jensen was 21.7%, with mortgaged dwellings at 47.1% and rented ones at 31.3%.
+The median monthly mortgage repayment in the area was $1,517, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $310, compared to Non-Metro Qld's $305.
+Nationally, Deeragun - Jensen's median monthly mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing